 Do not underestimate the severity of a sex crime charge in Indianapolis.
 At Banks & Brower, it’s our mission to help those facing sexual assault or other sex crime charges.
 A sex crime conviction can be devastating to an individual and his or her family.
 We offer our assistance in the hopes of lessening or eliminating criminal charges.
 A sex crime conviction can ruin your reputation, limit your employment opportunities, and infringe upon your constitutional rights.
 If you’re facing a sex crime charge, your future is on the line.
 Retain one of our sex crime attorneys in Indianapolis for exceptional criminal defense.

 What to Do After Being Arrested for a Sex Crime

-The actions you take directly after arrest and in the hours following can make a difference in the outcome of your case.
-There are things you should and should not do and say after arrest for an alleged sex crime.
+The actions you take directly after an arrest and in the hours following can make a difference in the outcome of your case.
+There are things you should and should not do or say after an arrest for an alleged sex crime.
 At Banks & Brower, we’ve seen clients make mistakes that hurt their cases too often.
 A little know-how can go a long way when it comes to protecting yourself after a sex crime arrest.
 Follow these steps to safeguard your rights as an arrested individual in Indianapolis, and remember – when in doubt, call our attorneys:

 - You’ve likely heard an officer read Miranda rights once or twice, at least on television.
 The “right to remain silent” often stands out as one of the first things an officer says upon arrest.
 Take this right seriously, and utilize it to protect yourself.
 An officer can and will use anything you say against you.
 During and after arrest, politely decline answering any questions until you have an attorney present.
 Do not let an officer trick, intimidate, or coerce you into saying anything until you have a lawyer.